Shreya093/MechaCar_Statistical_Analysis/README.md

 A 95% level of confidence was predetermined, meaning the p-value should be compared to alpha = 0.05 level of significance to verify if statistically significant.

 Coefficients:

-mpg: 0 < 0.05, statistically significant, non-random amount of variance vehicle length: 0 < 0.05, statistically significant, non-random amount of variance vehicle weight: 0.08 > 0.05 not statistically significant, random amount of variance spoiler angle: 0.31 > 0.05 not statistically significant, random amount of variance ground clearance: 0 > 0.05 statistically significant, non-random amount of variance
+mpg: 0 < 0.05, statistically significant, non-random amount of variance. vehicle length: 0 < 0.05, statistically significant, non-random amount of variance. vehicle weight: 0.08 > 0.05 not statistically significant, random amount of variance. spoiler angle: 0.31 > 0.05 not statistically significant, random amount of variance. ground clearance: 0 > 0.05 statistically significant, non-random amount of variance.
 AWD: 0.19>=0.05 not statistically significant, random amount of variance

 In summary, vehicle length and ground clearance variables represent non-random amounts of variance as applied to the mpg values.

 **2. Is the slope of the linear model considered to be zero?
 Why or why not?**

-Converting from scientific notation, all of the slopes of the variables are shown to be non-zero even though some are close to zero:
+Converting from scientific notation, all of the slopes of the variables are shown to be non-zero even though some are close to zero.

 Coefficients:

 vehicle length: 6.267
 vehicle weight: 0.001
 spoiler angle: 0.069